reqnroll/Reqnroll/docs/Gherkin/Gherkin-Reference.md

 Just like `Doc Strings`, `Data Tables` will be passed to the step definition as the first argument.

-SpecFlow provides a rich API for manipulating tables from within step definitions.
+Reqnroll provides a rich API for manipulating tables from within step definitions.
-See the [Assist Namespace](../Bindings/SpecFlow-Assist-Helpers.md) reference for more details.
+See the [Assist Namespace](../Bindings/Reqnroll-Assist-Helpers.md) reference for more details.

 ## Markdown